Equinox-IIIT-Lucknow/FOSS-Weekend/README.md

  - A TODO list app that lets you add your tasks and edit, delete, or reorder them at any time - https://github.com/Rohit1173/TODO-APP-FOSS

 ## Design Prototyping
- - To be added soon...
+ - Design a prototype on various themes! https://github.com/AyushiPanth/FOSS-Design-Prototyping

 ## Coding
  - To be added soon...